The Scenario and the Verdict

 Does it cost money to use?

-How does it compare to using a regular Claude conversation for product discovery?
+How does it compare to using a regular Claude chat for Shopify product discovery?

-The best way to evaluate any tool is hands-on. product idea excavator Open source bilingual Claude Skill for product discovery int offers a free tier โ no credit card required.
+The best way to evaluate any tool is hands-on.
+Product Idea Excavator offers a free tier — no credit card required.